DCC-BS/dataspot/README.md

 After that, delete the `dev` branch on github, in dataspot, and also its corresponding Annotations.yaml.
 Also delete the `int` environment in dataspot.

----
-## Notes (Renato)
-### Colors for top bar background:
-Not explicitely defined, this is written here just so that I know what I used before.
-You can use whatever you want.
-- dev: 167a3e
-- int: ff0000

----

 <!--
 ## How to do regular updates (not yet implemented):